 10630 Wohler Road, Healdsburg, 707-887-9573

 Budget Travel Magazine recommends this former hunting lodge turned B&B, for bonuses like a child and pet friendly policy, plus luxuries like fine linens, gas fireplace, air conditioning, television with DVD and cable, bath amenities, robes, in-room massage, and a Passport for free tastings at 100+ Sonoma County wineries.
-Sprawled across five-acres, the property offers 5 lodge rooms and 5 cottage rooms or suites, all with private bath and entry, and its breakfasts are well worth waking up for, bringing feasts like house-made scones with butter and jam, quiche with sun-dried tomatoes and artichoke heart, roasted potatoes, sautéed mini tomatoes, chicken sausage, and fresh fruit.
+Sprawled across five acres, the property offers five lodge rooms and five cottage rooms or suites, all with private bath and entry, and its breakfasts are well worth waking up for, bringing feasts like house-made scones with butter and jam, quiche with sun-dried tomatoes and artichoke heart, roasted potatoes, sautéed mini tomatoes, chicken sausage, and fresh fruit.

 1126 Old Crocker Inn Road, Cloverdale, 707-894-4000